jsdelivr/globalping-chat-bots/Checklist.md

 - Public Slack Channel
 - Slack DM with Bot

-- Private Slack Channel / Group Chat
+- Private Slack Channel
   - This should prompt a request for the bot to be invited to the channel before continuing.
 - Slack DM with yourself
-  - This should inform the user that results will be outputted to Slack DM with Bot due to API limitations
+  - This should prompt the user to DM the bot.
-- Slack DM with another user
+- Slack DM with another user / DM group chat
   - This should prompt the user to create a new group chat with the bot.

 For the private environments, ensure both API success, error and help commands work.